 The hand or panel saw is one of the oldest tools in existence.

-For smaller jobs, it is quite handy to have available. it’s also one of the cheapest saws you can purchase to cut the wood at home.
+For smaller jobs, it is quite handy to have available.
+It’s also one of the cheapest saws you can purchase to cut the wood at home.

 This is a great saw to use for quick, straight cuts, especially on a job site where portability is so important.